Research

 The Monetary Entanglement between CBDC and Central Bank Policies, with L. Somoza and T. Terracciano [paper] NEW VERSION!*

-Using a two-period equilibrium model, we show that the effects of introducing a Central Bank Digital Currency (CBDC) depend on the ongoing monetary policy.
-We derive neutrality conditions without direct pass-through policies and find that they do not always hold with quantitative easing, as bank lending shrinks if demand for CBDC is above a certain threshold.
-Moreover, we find that commercial banks optimally liquidate excess reserves in the system to accommodate households’ demand for CBDC.
-This leads to the replacement of banks with households on the liability side of the central bank balance sheet, making quantitative tightening difficult to implement.
+Using a banking model, we show that the effects of introducing a Central Bank Digital Currency (CBDC) depend on the ongoing monetary policy and the amount of excess reserves.
+We derive the conditions for a neutral introduction without central bank pass-through funding and find that they do not always hold with quantitative easing, as bank lending shrinks if demand for CBDC is large enough.
+Moreover, commercial banks optimally liquidate their excess reserves to accommodate households’ demand for CBDC.
+Consequently, households replace banks on the liability side of the central bank balance sheet, making quantitative tightening difficult to implement.

 * This paper previousy circulated as "Central Bank Digital Currency and Quantitative Easing".